ConduitNetwork/docs/integration_guides/Clouds/vmware/vmware_templates.rst

 Steps
 ^^^^^^^^^

 Create a new machine in VMware vCenter and install a base version of your preferred Windows build.
 The smaller the VMDK drive, typically the faster you can clone and deploy.
-Utilizing |morpheus|, provisioning and post deploy scripts can expand drives to desired sizing.
+Utilizing |conduit|, provisioning and post deploy scripts can expand drives to desired sizing.

 1. Ensure VMtools is installed on the operating system.
 2. Apply any service packs / updates to the operating system.
 3. Configure WinRM to allow remote management and open the firewall.
-This is optional if using VMtools RPC mode for agent install and Morpheus Agent for guest exec.
+This is optional if using VMtools RPC mode for agent install and Conduit Agent for guest exec.
 To enable this, under local computer Administrator, open a command prompt and run

     .. code-block:: PowerShell